Deltares/hydromt/docs/dev/plugin_dev/quickstart.rst

 This structure helps maintain clarity and organization as your plugin grows in complexity.
 By organizing your repository in this way, contributors and users can quickly understand where to find each part of your plugin.

-See also the :ref:`plugin_examples` for concrete examples of how to implement a HydroMT plugin.
+See also the :ref:`Implement your own HydroMT objects <plugin_examples>` section for concrete examples and steps of how to implement your own objects (Model, ModelComponent, Resolver, Driver, Catalog) in a HydroMT plugin.